Haran: Haran and his family

-Death

-According to legends from Book of Jubilees, Terah owned his father's and grandfather's sculpture workshop, where he made idols and sold them successfully.
+According to legends from the Book of Jubilees, Terah owned his father's and grandfather's sculpture workshop, where he made idols and sold them successfully.
 This greatly irritated the pious Abraham.
 In one version, Abraham simply smashes the statues in his father's workshop, whereas in another, Abraham sets fire to the temple where his father's idols were shown, and Haran died in the fire while trying to save them.

 Etymology

-The name Haran possibly comes from the Hebrew word har, = "mountain", with a West Semitic suffix appearing with proper names, anu/i/a.
+The name Haran possibly comes from the Hebrew word har, meaning "mountain", with a West Semitic suffix appearing with proper names, anu/i/a.
 Thus, it has been suggested that Haran may mean "mountaineer".
-Personal names which resemble Haran include ha-ri and ha-ru, from texts of second millennium BC Mari and Alalakh, and ha-ar-ri, from one of the Amarna letters—but their meanings are uncertain.
+Personal names which resemble Haran include ha-ri and ha-ru, from texts of second millennium BC Mari and Alalakh, and ha-ar-ri, from one of the Amarna letters, but their meanings are uncertain.
 The initial element of Haran can be found in the Phoenician personal name hr-b`l, and also in the Israelite personal name hryhw from Gibeon.